zjc2106/GolfBuddy/README.md

 - All data is stored locally on the user's device
 - Designed with ease of use in mind so that focus stays on user's play; no signup or internet connection required

-Have an idea for a feature?
-Email me at golfbuddystats@gmail.com

-## Download
+## Access

-Download the app here
+Want beta access?
+Shoot me an email at golfbuddystats@gmail.com!

 ## Usage

-1. Download the app from the app store
-2. Launch the app and start a new round.
+1. Launch the app and start a new round.
-3. Input statistics for each hole, including FIR, GIR, putts, and score.
+2. Input statistics for each hole, including FIR, GIR, putts, and score.
-4. View your round statistics or lifetime stats in the app.
+3. View your round statistics or lifetime stats in the app.

 ## Technologies Used